 If your furry friend doesn’t get their fill of the outdoors exploring trails, head to the dog park for a meetup with other local owners.
 There’s plenty of room to run and play at this free, off-leash space.
 The Dog Park is located at the south end of High Street, next to the Carter Park Pavilion, and offers almost one full acre of fenced-in space for your dog to frolic in.
 Find a full run-down on dog regulations within the Town of Breckenridge.

 Within town limits, dogs must be leashed, but they’re allowed to walk pretty much anywhere.

 Most stores along Main Street allow well-behaved dogs inside, just be sure to duck your head inside and ask.
+Your dog will love stopping inside Peak A Boo Toys thanks to their large selection of treats, squeaky toys and chuck its.
 Many stores even have their own dog-in-residence.
 If you’re strolling Main Street, stop in For Pets Sake Thrift Store, on 203 N. Main St. They offer everything from clothing and housewares, to books and art.
 The best part is all purchases benefit homeless pets in need, through Animal Rescue of the Rockies.

 Local’s Tip – Many coffee shops, like Cool River Coffee House and Clint’s make their own homemade dog treats.
 Stop in to get the pups a few treats, and for the humans, try their incredible homemade granola and baked goodies.
 In the summer, kick back by the river with your pooch and cool off with a smoothie.

 There’s no better way to end the day than happy hour on a deck with a view!
 Here are a few of our favorite dog-friendly patios in Breckenridge.

 Broken Compass Brewing Company – A community-based taproom located directly next to the Brewery, boasting 12 Taps filled with original Broken Compass brews.
 With large communal tables and a shelf full of games, get ready to meet your neighbors and share good laughs and great beer.
 This dog-friendly establishment allows pawed pals inside and on their patio space and welcomes you to bring your own human snacks.